nicolaSRAMVQ/ElMikeTesla/README.md

-- 👋 Hi, I’m @ElMikeTesla
+- 👋 Hi, I’m @nicolasalvagni
-- 👀 I’m interested in Programming for a better World
-- 🌱 I’m currently learning or trying to learn Plutus
-- 💞️ I’m looking to collaborate on Cardano and Blockchain ecosystem.
+- 💞️ I’m looking to collaborate on the Blockchain ecosystem.
-- 📫 You can reach me at nicola@brandvan.io
+- 📫 You can reach me at nicola@namarie.io

 <!---
 ElMikeTesla/ElMikeTesla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.